kovidgoyal/calibre/manual/edit.rst

 You can insert characters that are difficult to type by using the :guilabel:`Edit->Insert special character` tool.
-This shows you all unicode characters, simply click in the character you want to type.
+This shows you all unicode characters, simply click on the character you want to type.
 If you hold Ctrl while clicking, the window will close itself after inserting the selected character.

-Because there are a lot of character, you can define your own "Favorites" characters, that will be shown first.
+Because there are a lot of characters, you can define your own "Favorites" characters, that will be shown first.
 Simply right click on a character to mark it as favorite.
 You can also right click on a character in favorites to remove it from favorites.
 Finally, you can re-arrange the order of characters in